 Because mother nature will always win.

-And no, I wouldn’t come back for free to fix it.
+And if this were to happen no, we wouldn’t come back to fix it for free.

 Garage Epoxy Floor Outside – Conclusion about Issues

-These two issues are the only issues I can think of as to why I do not believe it belongs outside.
+These three issues are the only issues I can think of as to why I do not believe it belongs outside.

 Sure, the vapor barrier issue may not get anyone in court.

-As long as it looks pretty and no one gets hurt, no one is suing.
+As long as it looks pretty and no one gets hurt, odds are, no one is suing.